 The Paradox of IBS and IBD Remedies: How Their Side Effects Mirror the Very Symptoms They Aim to Cure

-Irritable Bowel Syndrome (IBS) can feel like playing whack-a-mole with your digestive system—cramps, bloating, diarrhea, constipation, or some unpredictable mix of all four.
-While there's no one-size-fits-all cure, there is an expanding toolkit of treatments.
-From natural supplements to over-the-counter helpers and prescription meds, this guide breaks down what works, for whom, and what to watch out for.
+Irritable Bowel Syndrome (IBS) can feel like playing whack-a-mole with your digestive system — cramps, bloating, constipation, diarrhea, or some unpredictable mix of all four.
+While there’s no single cure, an expanding toolkit of treatments exists.
+From natural supplements to prescription drugs, each offers relief for some and complications for others.

-1. Natural Supplements for IBS
+1. Natural Supplements

-Peppermint Oil
+Peppermint oil

 Probiotics